atwalsh/things-api/README.md

 contents through a Flask-powered API at `127.0.0.1:5000`.
 It's recommended to back up the database before running this app.

 Very much still a WIP.
-Assume it will :boom: destroy :boom: your Things 3 database.
+Assume it will :boom:destroy :boom: your Things 3 database.
 Make a backup.

 ### Building